openstack-archive/fuel-ccp/doc/source/design/k8s_1000_nodes_architecture.rst

 propagates internal addresses of containers via BGP to all minions and ensures connectivity between containers.

-Calico uses etcd as a vessel for its configuraiton information.
+Calico uses etcd as a vessel for its configuration information.
 Separate etcd cluster is recommended for Calico instead of sharing one with Kubernetes.